BOSNIA AND HERZEGOVINA

 GSSW also offers an international experiential MSW course entitled "The Social Work Response in Post-War Bosnia."
 Developed in partnership with the University of Sarajevo School of Social Work, the course focuses on human services responses to the Bosnian War and genocide (1992-1995).

-Through interactions with the resilient war and genocide survivors, you'll learn first-hand about ongoing efforts to establish and maintain peace, as well as challenges posed by pervasive PTSD, economic hardships, thousands of unidentified missing persons and casualties, legal and political issues hampering the investigation by the war crimes tribunals, and women's issues related to the intentional and strategic use of sexual violence as a weapon of war.
+Through interactions with the resilient war and genocide survivors, you'll learn first-hand about ongoing efforts to establish and maintain peace, as well as challenges posed by pervasive PTSD, economic hardships, thousands of unidentified missing persons, legal and political issues hampering the investigation by the war crimes tribunals, and women's issues related to the intentional and strategic use of sexual violence as a weapon of war.
 Studying these issues through a social justice lens will help you gain insights that have implications for local, national and international social work practice.

 INTERNATIONAL EXPERIENTIAL TRAVEL